-(a) When you sign up to use our Service, you agree to recurring billing, which occurs on the same day each month, based on the date you started the payment plan with us.
+(a) When you sign up to use our Service, unless otherwise agreed in writing by both parties, you agree to recurring billing, which occurs on the same day each month based on the date you started the payment plan with us.

 (b) You must make payment for the Service (“Payment”) by way of credit card payment (“Credit Card”)

 (c) All Payments are made in Australian Dollars (AUD) and may be converted to your local currency at the time of your order.

 (d) You agree and acknowledge that we can vary any fees or costs related our Service at any time.
 You will be notified of changes or variations and have an opportunity to refuse such change or variation.

 (e) You are responsible for ensuring your Payment details are correct.
 Changes to Payment details can be made by contacting us at firstname.lastname@example.org.
 If your Credit Card expires or your Payment method is invalid, access to our Service may be disabled or revoked.

 (f) We may, without liability to the user, deny any Member access to the Service or terminate any Member’s Account if we are unable to process the applicable fees.